 The Poetry Summer School

-The Poetry Summer School is led by Professor Nick Laird.
+The Poetry Summer School is led each year by Professor Nick Laird.

 “You know how it’s always said that it’s the people who make a place?
 Well, by the end of the week I realised that’s true.
 I hadn’t been to the place but I had met the people.
 I was very apprehensive about what virtual would be like.
 It was exhausting, but it was also a lot of fun and very serious.
 By the end of the week I felt I’d been away.
 Not being in a place I wanted to be, has made me think a lot more about a sense of place in my writing.”
 Rebecca Farmer

 For the first time, our Summer School Student Showcase goes worldwide with a special episode of the SHC Podcast.

 Featuring new poems by Genevieve Stevens, Steve Blythe, Alanna Offield, Kevin O'Farrell, Grace Tower, Lorraine Carey, Tim Dwyer, Rebecca Farmer, Sinead Nolan, Iain Whiteley, Rachel Donati, Julia Wieting, Tom Day, Dide, Steph Green, and Erin Vance.